nilibjo/NLB_P3_ExaminingTemporalChanges/README.md

 5. In the analysis folder, run all files "Annotate_..."-.py, to structure the parameter estimates and relevant data in a common table.

 6. Now analysis can be performed within the "Analysis folder" by running the relevant python-scripts.

+## Models

+The cardiovacular models as referenced in the tex are available through the Models folder, and must be added locally to the other subfolders wherever needed, or referenced correctly.